The End of Eternity: Role in Foundation series

-As written, The End of Eternity suggests that the new reality is the one that leads onto the Galactic Empire and Foundation but does not confirm it.
-The mechanism of time travel is most likely not the one stumbled across in Pebble in the Sky because of Harlan's words about the energy requirement for the Temporal Field.
-The "neuronic whip" from The Currents of Space and other stories in the "Empire" future is also found in The End of Eternity, again as something that had to be removed from reality.
-There are also no aliens to compete with humans: in "Blind Alley", the aliens' predicament is rather like what will overtake humanity if Eternity is not prevented.
+The End of Eternity suggests that the new reality is the one that leads to the Galactic Empire and Foundation but does not confirm it.
+The "neuronic whip" from The Currents of Space and other stories in the "Empire" future is also found in The End of Eternity, as something that had to be removed from reality.
 The original unpublished End of Eternity is clearly a different future from that of the Foundation, but Asimov says in his story-postscript that he had some idea of a bridge in the published version.

 Asimov placed a hint in Foundation's Edge, many years later, that the Eternals might have been responsible for the all-human galaxy and the development of humanity on Earth of the Foundation Series, but that interpretation is disputed.
 Asimov himself mentions the disparity.
 The human-like robots may have been intended to play a part.

-According to Alasdair Wilkins, in a discussion posted on Gizmodo, "Asimov absolutely loves weird, elliptical structures.
+According to Alasdair Wilkins, in a discussion published on Gizmodo, "Asimov absolutely loves weird, elliptical structures.
 All three of his non-robot/Foundation science fiction novels — The End of Eternity, The Gods Themselves, and Nemesis — leaned heavily on non-chronological narratives, and he does it with gusto in The Gods Themselves."